 Our Mentorship Team provides extensive mentoring resources and and specialized training opportunities via their nationally recognized program that promotes rigorous, evidence based approaches to mentor and mentee training as part of a broad NIH effort to diversify the biomedical workforce.

-As multidisciplinary Team Science is vital to contemporary research, our programs strive to provide integrated, comprehensive research training not only for faculty scientists, but also for the research nurses, coordinators, fellows, students, and other health professionals who are members of successful scientific teams.
+As multidisciplinary teams are vital to contemporary research, our Team Science programs strive to provide integrated, comprehensive research training not only for faculty scientists, but also for the research nurses, coordinators, fellows, students, and other health professionals who are members of successful scientific teams.
 Many offerings are available online to provide flexibility to working professionals.

-Workshops and Non-Credit Courses encompass topics in clinical and translational research, including career development, Mentorship Training, scientific writing, research coordinator training, biomedical informatics, quality improvement, and regulatory affairs.
+Workshops and Non-Credit Courses encompass topics in clinical and translational research, including career development, summer training opportunities, scientific writing, research coordinator training, biomedical informatics, quality improvement, and regulatory affairs.
 Opportunities include academic education and mentoring for post-doctoral fellows, junior faculty and students, in addition to workshops and on-line presentations for learners at all levels.